Project Details

 Description

-Early identification and accurate diagnosis of the characteristics, severity, and cause of hearing loss allows defining the appropriate therapeutic options and influences the prognosis of children.
-This paper describes a case of a child with congenital hearing loss in whom variants in the GJB2 and PO3F4 genes are reported and who is a cochlear implant user with absence of auditory response, in order to discuss in a multidisciplinary way the management of the case.
+The present work describes a case of a child with congenital hearing loss in whom variants in the GJB2 and PO3F4 genes are reported and is a cochlear implant user with absence of auditory response, in order to discuss the management of the case in a multidisciplinary manner.

-Early identification and accurate diagnosis of the characteristics, severity, and cause of hearing loss allows defining the appropriate therapeutic options and influences the prognosis of children.
-This paper describes a case of a child with congenital hearing loss in whom variants in the GJB2 and PO3F4 genes are reported and who is a cochlear implant user with absence of auditory response, in order to discuss in a multidisciplinary way the management of the case.
+The present work describes a case of a child with congenital hearing loss in whom variants in the GJB2 and PO3F4 genes are reported and is a cochlear implant user with absence of auditory response, in order to discuss the management of the case in a multidisciplinary manner.

 Keywords